 5 Signs your Face looks Fake

 Look at the transformation of Joan Rivers or Donatella Versace and you will realise that there’s some truth to plastic surgery being addictive.
-While we can all benefit from some beauty enhancements to look refreshed and a better version of ourselves, avoid these 5 telltale signs of plastic surgery so instead of looking fake, you stay on top of the ‘au naturel’ trend in vogue now.
+While we can all benefit from some beauty enhancements to look refreshed and a better version of ourselves, avoid these 5 telltale signs of plastic surgery to stay on top of the ‘au naturel’ trend in vogue now.

 1. A face that Looks too Tight

 The face loses volume with age so Dr. Low recommends restoring it with just the right amount of fillers as excessive fillers can result in an unwanted pillow face.
-“Complement a face threadlift with a neck threadlift for a complete yet natural overall appearance,” she adds.
+“Complement a facelift with a neck threadlift for a complete yet natural overall appearance,” she adds.

 2. An Expressionless Face